KMKfw/kmk_firmware/docs/rgb.md

  * All neopixels

 ## Usage
-At minimum you will need to make sure that these are set in either your keymap ip importing an MCU directly, or it should be included in the predefined boards if they support them.
+At minimum you will need to make sure that these are set in either your keymap is importing an MCU directly, or it should be included in the predefined boards if they support them.

 |Define               |Description                                  |
 |---------------------|---------------------------------------------|